OK Google, Burger King Hijacked Your Speakers ... And Failed Pretty Quickly

 Soon the company caught wind of the mischief and locked the page with a neutral definition, Gizmodo says.

-Then there was another problem: The New York Times reports Burger King didn't consult Google on the campaign ahead of time.
+Then there was another problem: The New York Times reports that Burger King didn't consult Google on the campaign ahead of time.
 Within hours, the tech company put a stop to the central shtick of the ad, changing its device so that Burger King's question — as it is uttered in the commercial — would no longer wake it.

 Google disabled the voice command for Burger King's commercial 😂😂— Niv Dror (@Nivo0o0) April 12, 2017